dbrowne/AlphaVantage_Rust/README.md

 # AlphaVantage_Rust
-Rust API and sull stack demo
+Rust API and full stack demo for Alpha Vantage API.

 This is a work in progress. daily updates.